oldmartijntje/vhs-rentals/README.md

 you must use the command `npm run start` to run the server.

 Every network request made to the api will be logged to logfiles and the console.
 You can find the logfiles in the folder `loggin/`. this folder contains a folder with the year number `2025/` for example.
 That folder will contain another folder with the month, `09/` for example. and that folder will contain all the logfiles for that month.

+This of coarse only happens when you do not disable file loggin in the setup.